yochaigal/cairn/wip/2e/forestcrawl.md

 ### Example Map

 And that's it!
 Here is the final map.
+I've added a backdrop from the wonderful [Perilous Shores](https://watabou.itch.io/perilous-shores) to give it more flavor.

 [![Alt text](/img/2e/forestcrawl.png "Click to embiggen"){:height="80%" width="60%"}](/img/2e/forestcrawl.png)